Icamtu/Agentic-AI-End-to-End/README.md

 - **Basic Chatbot:** Develop a conversational interface to handle basic inquiries.
 - **Chatbot with Tools:** Integrate various tools and APIs to extend chatbot functionalities.
-- **Graph-Based Data Structures:** Implement and manipulate graph data structures to represent relationships and connections.
 - **Autonomous Agents:** Develop AI agents capable of performing tasks without human intervention.
 - **End-to-End Pipeline:** Showcase a complete workflow from data ingestion to insight generation.